Lozaine/AW-DC-Ticket/README.md

    - Public role denied access
    - **Ticket counter automatically increments in database**

+3. **Ticket Management**:
+   - Users can request ticket closure
+   - Staff can assign tickets to team members
+   - Auto-close timeouts with user confirmation

 ### For Staff
 1. **Managing Tickets**:
    - Use 🔒 Close button to close tickets
    - Choose from: Reopen, Generate Transcript, or Delete
+   - Assign tickets to specific team members with `/assign`
+   - Request ticket closure with `/closerequest`

 2. **Transcript Generation**:
    - Automatically saves to configured transcript channel
    - Includes all messages, embeds, attachments, and reactions
    - Formatted with proper timestamps (UTC+08:00)

+3. **Administrative Tools**:
+   - View comprehensive statistics with `/stats`
+   - Configure cleanup policies with `/cleanup`
+   - Monitor system health and performance

 ## Project Structure